Leonard-Plotkin/pydriver/doc/usage.rst

 .. code-block:: python

-    # basic example for using the PyDriver framework with KITTI objects dataset
+    # example for using the PyDriver framework with KITTI objects dataset
     # this code performs classifier training on one half of the dataset and evaluates it on the other

     # adjust this path to point to the training directory of KITTI objects dataset